The British Council

 Research group links

-My research addresses security in authoritarian but globalised political environments, especially with regard post-Soviet Central Asia and its connections to the West.
-My focus is on how new transnational spaces are created and how these spatialising processes are reshaping global politics.
-I consider how formal public and private institutions, including sovereign states, become subject to capture by cross-border elite networks and contestation over international norms including challenges to liberal norms from non-liberal actors.
+Most of my research address questions of peace, security, and development in authoritarian but globalised political environments, especially post-Soviet Central Asia and its connections to the West.
+My focus is on how new transnational spaces are created and how they are reshaping global politics.
+I consider how public and private institutions, including sovereign states, become subject to capture by cross-border elite networks, leading to contestation over their norms, institutions, and practices.
 Rather than frame this as the decline of the Liberal International Order, I understand this research as a re-examination of the nature of international order.
 Such order has never been predominantly rules-based, as liberals claim, nor dominated by security-seeking states, as realists contend.
-The everyday life of international security is shaped by networks of elites which capture states and establish new norms and patterns of practices.
+The everyday life of global politics has long been shaped by networks of elites which capture states and establish new norms and patterns of practices.

-The guiding question behind this work for over two decades has been: How is international security shaped by the political, economic, and cultural forces of globalization since 1989?
-Around this guiding question there are three major sub-themes of my work including: 1) armed conflict, peacebuilding, and security; 2) corruption, kleptocracy, and international relations; 3) the politics of religion and the place of theology in theories of security.
+The general question behind this work for over two decades has been: How are peace, security and development shaped by the forces of globalization?
+Overall, I have published four monographs, eight edited volumes and more than 30 peer-reviewed journal articles all of which address this question in one way or another.
+I have secured over £1 million in research income as principal investigator to pursue this work and have written influential papers for some of the world’s leading thinktanks including Chatham House and the National Endowment for Democracy.
+Around this guiding theme there are three major sub-themes of my work including: 1) armed conflict, peacebuilding, and security; 2) corruption, kleptocracy, and development; 3) the politics of religion and the place of theology in theories of security.

-First, in an influential book (2009), major ESRC project (2012-16) and much-cited 2018 journal article my work has shown how the “liberal peace” has been overcome by illiberal practices and increasingly new norms of authoritarian conflict management.
-I received Open Society Foundations (2017-19) and ESRC (2019) funding for the Central Asian Political Exiles project which produced a database of the extraterritorial security mechanisms used against exiles.
+First, in an influential book on Tajikistan (2009), major ESRC project (2012-16) and several journal articles my work has shown how the liberal peace has been overcome by new economic, spatial and discursive practices of “authoritarian conflict management”.
+Such practices include those of illiberal peacebuilding in post-conflict states and transnational repression of political exiles.
+We received Open Society Foundations (2017-19) and further ESRC (2019) funding for the Central Asian Political Exiles project which produced a database of the extraterritorial security mechanisms used against exiles.
 Our research was cited as evidence informing a draft law on transnational repression before the US congress.
+This work has involved Alex Cooley (Columbia), Nick Megoran (Newcastle) David Lewis and Catherine Owen (both Exeter) and several non-academic research partners.

-Second, in a ground-breaking book on Central Asia (2017), a major FCDO-funded anti-corruption evidence project (2019-2021) and British Academic senior fellowship (2021-2022), my work has generated a vast quantity of new data derived from financial and legal documents and a novel conceptualisation of “transnational kleptocracy”.
-This idea captures how state capture and clientelism are never purely national phenomenon and typically involve offshore shell companies and Western legal and financial enablers.
+Second, in a ground-breaking book on Central Asia (Yale, 2017), two Anti-Corruption Evidence projects (2019-21 and 2024-27) and British Academic senior fellowship (2021-22), my work has generated new data on understudied areas of professional enabling and a novel conceptualisation of “transnational kleptocracy”.
+This idea captures how state capture and grand corruption are never purely national phenomenon and typically involve offshore shell companies and Western legal and financial enablers.
 In special issues of Third World Quarterly (2019) and the Journal of International Relations and Development (2023) we show how these transnational processes shape all world regions and great powers like Russia and China.
-Our co-authored paper for Chatham House, The UK’s Kleptocracy Problem (2021), was featured in a Guardian editorial and led to invited briefings to parliament and government.
+The monograph, Indulging Kleptocracy (Oxford 2024), with Tom Mayne and Tean Prelec, theorises and evidences the supply-side of transnational kleptocracy.
+My co-authored paper for Chatham House, The UK’s Kleptocracy Problem (2021), was featured in a Guardian editorial and led to invited briefings to parliament and government.
+This work has involved Alex Cooley (Columbia), David Lewis (Exeter), Ricardo Soares de Oliveira (Oxford), and Jason Sharman (Cambridge) as co-investigators.

 Third, I work on religion and security.
 I have studied this with respect to both political Islam and secular authoritarianism, particularly in the post-Soviet space and especially in 2014 Chatham House paper, The Myth of Post-Soviet Muslim Radicalization.
-Most recently, I have begun to spend more time on Christendom and Christian nationalism and begun to explore the theology of a new Christian realism in international relations.
+Most recently, I have begun to explore, critique and reconstruct Christian political theologies of international relations.
 Having received small amounts of funding from the British Council (2014-15) and the Mennonite Trust (2021-2027), I have recently completed the draft manuscript of a fourth book, Security after Christendom, to be published by Wipf & Stock in 2023.
+This work has involved David Montgomery (Maryland) and Marietta van der Tol (Oxford) as research partners.
+I am currently studying for a second doctorate in Divinity at Bristol Baptist College (under the University of Aberdeen).

 I supervise postgraduate research on various aspects of the the politics of armed conflict and related areas of international politial economy, peace and conflict studies, security studies and state formation.
 I am particularly interested in supervising research on the politics and international relations of the post-Soviet Central Asian republics.